veracity/veracity-documentation/sections/identity/client-credentials-api-access/4-msal-access-token.md

 description: Acquiring access token using MSAL in C#
 ---

+# Get access token using MSAL in C#

 [Previous - 3.
 Configuring Client application in Veracity](3-client-creation-in-veracity.md)

 In order to acquire a client credentials token in your .NET application, first you need to make sure you have the following NuGet package added to your dependencies: